Five couples joined the Church as the first converts

 John Kaspar Spurzheim of Vienna introduces phrenology into America.
 Phrenology, an early example of the science of human behavior, taught that a person's character could be determined by studying the shape of a person's skull.

-August: The United States's first school for the blind opens under the direction of Dr. Samuel Gridley Howe.
+States's first school for the blind opens under the direction of Dr. Samuel

 1833